Bible Christian Church (vegetarian): Philadelphia Bible Christians

-The church's message was later preached in the United States, as about 40 members under the leadership of the Reverend William Metcalfe and the Reverend James Clark (Note: Not to be confused with James Clark (1830–1905).
-Clark's surname was also spelled Clarke.) crossed the Atlantic in 1817 and formed the Philadelphia Bible Christian Church.
-These members subsequently provided a nucleus for the American vegetarian movement and, later, the American Vegetarian Society.
+The church's message was later preached in the United States, as 41 members under the leadership of the Reverend William Metcalfe and the Reverend James Clark (Note: Clark's surname was also spelled Clarke.)
+(1778–1826) crossed the Atlantic in 1817 and formed the Philadelphia Bible Christian Church.
+These members later provided a nucleus for the American vegetarian movement and the American Vegetarian Society.

 Beliefs

-Bible Christians put great emphasis on independence of mind and freedom of belief, stating that they did not presume "to exercise any dominion over the faith or conscience of men."
+Bible Christians supported independence of mind and freedom of belief, stating that they did not presume "to exercise any dominion over the faith or conscience of men".
 They believed in free will and had a Pelagian approach.
-They argued that religion when properly understood reveals the same truth to all men.
+They argued that religion, when properly understood, reveals the same truth to all men.
 There was no emphasis on original sin or conversion.
 Man was not saved by faith alone but by his actions and the value of his life as a whole.
 Vegetarianism formed part of this belief.
 Cowherd is said to have stated: "...If God had meant us to eat meat, then it would have come to us in edible form 'as is the ripened fruit.